Bishop Brian Tamaki's next move? From date with Destiny to the Big Gay Out

 "Tonight is a good start".

-He urged parents to "never close that door" on their children, describing himself as someone who ran away from his home country, Northern Ireland, "where there was only on choice - suicide", a comment that prompted gasps from the crowd.
+He urged parents to "never close that door" on their children, describing himself as someone who ran away from his home country, Northern Ireland, "where there was only one choice - suicide", a comment that prompted gasps from the crowd.

 He also thanked Hannah Tamaki for visiting Rainbow Youth this week.